Spatial Voting with Incomplete Voter Information: Preliminaries

-A positional scoring rule $r$ is \e{two-valued} if there are only two values in each scoring vector $\Vec{s}_m$.
-For two-valued rules, we assume without loss of generality that $\Vec{s}_m$ consists only of zeros and ones, and hence is of the form $\Vec{s}_m = (1, \dots, 1, 0, \dots, 0)$.
-We can therefore denote any two-valued rule as $k$-approval, where $k = k(m)$ might depend on the number $m$ of candidates.
-For example, $(m-2)$-approval is equivalent to 2-veto.
+A positional scoring rule $r$ is \e{two-valued} if there are only two values in each $\Vec{s}_m$.
+For such rules, we assume, w.l.o.g., that $\Vec{s}_m$ consists only of zeros and ones, and hence is of the form $\Vec{s}_m = (1, \dots, 1, 0, \dots, 0)$.
+Thus, we can denote any two-valued rule as $k$-approval, where $k = k(m)$ may depend on $m$.
+For example, $(m-2)$-approval is the same as 2-veto.